Naruto RPG

 • A maximum of four players may be a part of a mission group.

-• Before joining the thread, the ninja must be located in the same country as the Mission Location.
+• Before joining the thread, the ninja must be in the same country as the Mission Location.

 • Missions provide a Task that drives the topic.
 How the mission is completed is up to the group members, but the task must be completed before the topic's conclusion.